 National City Police asked 10News not to release the license plate in order to not endanger the investigation.
 A spokesperson says they see a handful of similar crimes every year, but haven't linked the suspects to any other incidents.

-has been set up to help Ang purchase a new computer.
+A Gofundme campaign has been set up to help Ang purchase a new computer.